4 Shocking Statistics About Women, Work & Money

 Why is it that women have such a hard time talking about money?
-I mean we lead our families, tend to our businesses, run our households.
-And yet we grow quiet ‒ QUIET ‒ with the mention of money.
-Money?!
+I mean you lead your family, tend to your business, run your household.
+And yet you grow quiet ‒ quiet ‒ with the mention of money.

-And gosh, there are so many reasons why.
-Maybe it was a forbidden conversation in our childhood homes, maybe it’s a cause of stress and anxiety.
+And yes, there are a million reasons why.
+Maybe it was a forbidden conversation in your childhood home, maybe it’s a cause of stress and anxiety.
 Heck, maybe it’s been the undoing of a relationship, one you witnessed or one you experienced.

-The same search for women resulted in pages and pages of pretty smiles.
-Almost all of the women were sitting down, taking up as little space as possible, with laptops perched and ready; most often in a coffee shop setting.
+The "women and money" search resulted in pages and pages of pretty smiles.
+With almost all of the women seated, taking up as little space as possible, with laptops perched and ready.

 Well noted.
 Well freaking noted.

 Without conversations, uncomfortable conversations, this dynamic will continue.